UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 ## **Include All Keys**
 It is considered best practice to include all keys in the object, even if unused.
 Skipping keys could throw errors in third party parsers.

-If you are not using a particular key, you may give it a value of either it's empty data type (ie "" for strings, [] for arrays, etc) or `null`.
+If you are not using a particular key, you may give it a value of either it's empty data type (ie "" for strings, [] for arrays, etc) or you may use `null`, if applicable.

 ## **Maintaining Data Types**
 Please maintain the correct data type for each key.
 The use of incorrect data types (ie using a string where an array is expected) will likely throw an error during parsing.